NYC Screener Cheat Sheet

 - The orientation captain delegates creation of Walk-in apps based on screener that mentor applicant signed up for.
-NYC Orientation Captain will create Walk-in apps for unsorted mentors without an application.
 The walk-in application process is detailed here.

 - Screeners will attach the walk-in applications to their respective orientation campaign record until the applicant’s completed application is uploaded.

-- Send the SAC Day After or SAI/Walk-in Day After emails from Salesforce.
+- Screeners will send the SAC Day After or SAI/Walk-in Day After emails from Salesforce.

 - Review all definitions, references in their ownership and check for criminal/personal disclosures and chatter notify the Associate Director of Mentor Screening as needed.